-Bainbridge Island's Comprehensive Plan was initially adopted in 1994, and updated in 2004 and 2017, as required by the state Growth Management Act.
-The full Plan is available at the bottom of this page.
+Bainbridge Island's Comprehensive Plan was initially adopted in 1994, and updated in 2004 and 2017, as periodically required by the state Growth Management Act.
+Additional limited amendments have been adopted over the years.
+The current Plan is available at the bottom of this page.

 The Bainbridge Island Comprehensive Plan includes the GMA required elements for land use, housing, capital facilities, utilities, transportation and economic development, plus optional elements including water resources, human services, environmental and cultural development.

 The Comprehensive Plan also includes a Future Land Use Map linked to the land use and environmental policies that establishes areas of the city for residential, commercial, industrial, and other land uses.

 Please note that the goals and policies of the Shoreline Management Master Program are considered part of the Comprehensive Plan.